arielchuri/autozinefier/croak_01.md

 ## **Barbarian**

 A Warrior with no mighty deed and a natural AC bonus that is modified by the Armor Check penalty.
 Berserker mode adds a random element and removes some player agency.
-The barbarian’s, action dice, and fort save is slightly better than the warrior while the will save and attack bonus are decreased.
+The barbarian’s action dice and fort save is slightly better than the warrior while the will save and attack bonus are decreased.

-**Hit points:** 1d12 hit points per level
+**Hit points:** A barbarian gains 1d12 hit points at each level.

 **Weapon training:** A barbarian is trained in the use of these weapons: battleaxe, club, crossbow, dagger, handaxe, javelin, longsword, mace, polearm, shortbow, short sword, sling, spear, staff, two-handed sword, and warhammer.
-Barbarians may wear any armor but the armor's check penalty offsets their natural, agility based, armor class bonus.
+Barbarians may wear any armor but the armor's check penalty offsets their natural armor class bonus.

 Notably absent from the weapons list is the longbow which would require additional training to master.